All Authors A-Z

 Rag Raghunathan is Associate Professor at the University of Texas McCombs School of Business, and one of the most popular bloggers for Psychology Today.
 He studies theories from psychology, behavioural sciences, decision theory and marketing to explain consumer behaviour.
 His work has been published in most of the top marketing journals in his field and he is cited in the New York Times and many other popular media.

 Born in Afghanistan in 1962, Atiq Rahimi fled to France in 1984.
 There he has made a name as a writer, film and documentary maker of exceptional note.
 The film of his first novel, Earth and Ashes, was in the Official Selection at Cannes, 2004.
-He is adapting his second novel, A Thousand Rooms of Dream and Fear, for the screen.
+He has written two novels, A Thousand Rooms of Dream and Fear and The Patience Stone.
 Since 2001, he has returned to Afghanistan many times to set up a Writers' House in Kabul and offer support and training to young writers and film-makers.
 He lives in Paris.

 Linda Main (Author) Linda Main is a registered dietitian and nutritionist with over 30 years of experience.
 She provides diet advice to HEART UK and has also worked within the NHS.
 Baldeesh Rai (Author) Baldeesh Rai is a lead cardiac dietitian within the NHS and an advisor at HEART UK.
 She regularly speaks to the media on the subject of heart health.